 ON PROGRAM!
 Readers will hold position while I share some thoughts on the first season of Andor.

-occasional kissing of sisters gravity of family history, few of these subjects truly reverberate with us on a personal level.
-Indeed, after the “darkest” moment of A New Hope (Alderaan’s destruction), Leia Organa seems barely disconcerted by the time Luke arrives to rescue her.
+occasional accidental sister kiss gravity of family history, few of these subjects truly reverberate with us on a personal level.
+Indeed, after the “darkest” moment of A New Hope (the destruction of Alderaan), Leia Organa seems barely disconcerted by the time Luke arrives to rescue her.
 “Aren’t you a little short for a Stormtrooper?” she asks.
-Uh yeah I guess lady but…I’m glad you’re able to make this and several more yucks before the end of the night when all of your family, friends, pets, house, and entire childhood were just vaporized.
-The viewer feels nothing either, the loss of our entire planet after all is too ridiculously large scale of a tragedy for any of us to empathize with and thus we absorb it as a relatively mundane plot point.
+Uh yeah lady I guess but…I’m glad you’re able to crack wise when all of your family, friends, pets, house, and entire childhood were just vaporized.
+The viewer feels nothing either, the loss of our entire planet after all is too ridiculously large scale of a tragedy for any of us to empathize with, and thus we breeze right by it so we can move the plot along.

 Oceans and Alleys, Dust Bowls and Highlands

-Unlike some other science fiction series, Star Wars can’t get away with 70% beeping ship interiors and 30% caves.
-The planets and cities are of paramount importance and this show delivers magnificently.
-What’s more, the locales of Andor stand light years apart from the vast majority of others in Star Wars from The Phantom Menace and beyond.
+Unlike some other science fiction series, Star Wars can’t get away with 70% beeping ship interiors and 30% caves made of foam and plaster.
+The planets and cities are of paramount importance to this universe and this show delivers magnificently on displaying some new ones along with a bit of familiarity.
+What’s more, the locales of Andor stand light years apart from the majority of others in Star Wars from The Phantom Menace and beyond.
 Much has been made since the first season of Mandalorian that “The Volume” represented an evolution of the “green screen malaise” that famously plagued the acting of the prequels.
-Thanks to this technology, the characters in the Mandalorian and Obi-Wan Kenobi are able to somewhat believably interact with the world around them, they can see the same aliens and vistas that the audience will down the road.
-Yet throughout this era of CGI I’d say that the three settings that stand out the most to me were Naboo (Lake Como, Italy), Scarif (filmed in Lamu Atoll), and Atch-To (Skellig Michael, Ireland).
+Thanks to this technology, the characters in more cgi-heavy shows like Mandalorian and Obi-Wan Kenobi are able to somewhat believably interact with the world around them, they can see the same aliens and vistas that the audience will down the road and thus interact with them more believably.
+Yet, throughout this era of CGI I’d say that the three settings that stand out the most to me were: Naboo (Lake Como, Italy), Scarif (Lamu Atoll, Maldives), and Atch-To (Skellig Michael, Ireland).
 Perhaps someday CGI landscapes will truly mimic what reality can bestow, but I doubt it will be in my lifetime, the difference to me is unmistakable.
 Star Wars just plain looks better when it’s filmed on-location.

 There is little doubt Andor’s Ferrix and Aldhani now join the ranks of memorable places.
 Ferrix’s use of a real life oil refinery and quarry in England gave it a believable “weathered” look, and I’d wager Scotland will make millions in tourism spending as this show introduces the Scottish highlands (including a real-life dam that memorably served as the backdrop of the season’s best episode) to the otherwise-uninitiated in the form of Aldhani.
 I’ve not yet been there myself and I’d seen them a time or two on whiskey commercials, but Andor convinced me to put it on my bucket list for sure.